chrisgrieser/nvim-origami/README.md

 Fold with relentless elegance.

 ## Features
 - Use `h` at the first non-blank character of a line (or before) to fold.
-Use `l` anywhere on a folded line to unfold it.[^1]
+Use `l` anywhere on a folded line to unfold it.[^1] This allows you to ditch `zc`, `zo`, and `za` – you can just use `h` and `l` to work with folds.
 - Pause folds while searching, restore folds when done with searching.
+(Normally, folds are lost when you search for some text throughout the file, which is very annoying.)
 - Remember folds across sessions.

 ## Installation